li-lab-mcgill/gtm-decon/README.md

 ## Running GTM-decon using a Python wrapper:
 The folder **PythonWrapper/** contains the code **GTM_decon.py**, which is a python wrapper built around the GTM-decon C code engine for simplifying its usage.
 It serves as a single script to train a GTM-decon model, infer cell-type proportions in bulk, and evaluate using deconvolution metrics.
 Please see the README.md file in the folder for more details.
 The **vignettes/** folder contains tutorials for running and analysing GTM-decon using an example scRNA-seq dataset.

-## Post-processing scripts:
-Scripts for post-processing to achieve two of the most important tasks after trainining and deconvolution are listed in the **post-processing/** folder.

-**a) Visualizing the genes-by-CTS-topics matrix:** To visualize the top-n genes in each, script Fig3a.R can be used.
-This script reproduces **Fig3a** in the main text.
-The input data, which is the normalized &Phi; matrix obtained after training, is provided in the data folder.
-The script inputs this file, along with gene markers in CellMarkerDB and PanglaoDB, and visualizes the top20 genes per topic as a heatmap.
-Genes also present in the CellMarker DB / PanglaoDB for that specific cell type (marker genes) are also annotated visually.

-**b) Visualizing the samples-by-CTS-topics matrix:** This matrix corresponds to the results of deconvolution, showing the deconvolved cell type proportions for each of the bulk samples.
-Fig 3b.R reproduces **Fig3b** in the main text.
-The input data, which is the normalized metagene file obtained after inference, is provided in the data folder.
-The script inputs this file, along with phenotype information for the samples, and visualizes the clustered heatmap in terms of their cell-type proportions.
-Annotating the samples according to their phenotypes also enables us to visualize the effect of cell type proportions on phenotype identification.
-The expected output files are also provided in the data/ folder for comparison.

 ## Using GTM-decon for phenotype-guided training of bulk RNA-seq data:
 Most of the steps are essentially similar to that used for cell-type-guided training of scRNA-seq data.
 The same scripts described above can be used for this purpose.
 The main difference is in the input bulk RNA-seq data matrix, which is sparsified to make it amenable for working with topic models (see Methods).